Registration

 If I have a question or a problem with my re-enrollment, I should contact:iutn-inscription@umontpellier.fr

-I am participating as part of lifelong learning
+I am enrolling as part of the lifelong learning program

-If I am eligible for a continuing education program (job seeker, employee, or someone who has taken a break from their studies) or a vocational training program, I should contact the Continuing Education Department by email or by phone at 04 66 64 95 62
+If I am eligible for a continuing education program (job seeker, employee, or someone who has taken a break from their studies) or a professional development program, I should contact the continuing education department by email or by phone at 04 66 64 95 62.

 Important Information